nathsagar96/json-placeholder-service/README.md

 - `POST /users`: Create a new user
 - `PUT /users/{id}`: Update a user by ID
 - `DELETE /users/{id}`: Delete a user by ID

+## Monitoring and Logging

+This project integrates with several tools for monitoring and logging:

+### Grafana

+Grafana provides a powerful and flexible interface for visualizing metrics.
+To access Grafana, navigate to `http://localhost:3000`.

+Grafana is configured to connect with Prometheus to fetch metrics data and visualize it.

+### Prometheus

+Prometheus is used for collecting and querying metrics.
+It scrapes metrics from your microservices and stores them for querying.

+### Loki

+Loki is used for log aggregation.
+Loki integrates with Grafana, allowing you to correlate logs and metrics.

+### Tempo

+Tempo is used for distributed tracing.
+Tempo helps in tracing the flow of requests through your microservices.

 ## Contributing